Must Have Guitar Accessories for Beginners

 In addition to the above tools, I also recommend buying cleaning products to keep your fretboard clean.
 Over time your fretboard will build up grime and gunk around the frets.
 Giving your fretboard a good clean every time you change strings is a good habit to get into.
 Cleaning your strings will extend their life, so it’s worth having a string cleaner and cloth handy to wipe your strings down regularly.
 The oil in your fingers will corrode the strings which degrades your tone.
 It only takes a few seconds to wipe your strings after every practice session and it makes a big difference to your tone.

+A kit like the Dunlop 6504 contains everything you need to keep your guitar clean.
 Again, this is a boring accessory to buy, but it can make a big difference to how your guitar feels and looks which will affect how you feel when you play it.

-At some point you’re probably going to need a capo.
+At some point, you’re probably going to need a capo.
 Some songs can only be played with a capo, while a capo makes other songs easier to play.
 A capo is basically a clamp you place on your guitar that allows you to play chords and songs higher up the neck.
 You will see countless acoustic guitarists use capos, but even if you don’t play the type of music that typically uses a capo, it’s still a useful tool to have.

 The reason I feel a capo is a must have for beginners is because it can make chords dramatically easier to play when you’re getting started.
 This is especially true for children or people with small hands.